MarcelCutts/MovieMe/README.md

 # MovieMe

-You want to see a movie, it tells you which one.
+You want to see a movie, but you don't feel like picking which one?

+No longer a problem with *MovieMe*.

-Feel like going to see a movie, but don't want to spend your time pouring through reviews or bickering with friends?
-No problem, MovieMe gives you the best movie in theatres right now.
+Skip the time wasted b pouring through reviews and bickering with friends.
+MovieMe gives you the best movie in theatres right now.
 Go see it.

 Seen it already?
-No worries, just swipe and go for the next one down the entertainment stack.
+No worries, just swipe left and go for the next one down the entertainment stack.

 ## Getting it up and running